brycewray/eleventy_solo/src/posts/2020/07/transformed.md

 ## Trading points for pics?

 Did I give up some speed, [some performance](/posts/2020/07/chasing-100-tips-optimizing-website), in adopting Cloudinary?
-Well, maybe some, depending on the point from which the site is being tested---but keep in mind that Cloudinary-hosted assets are delivered via the well-named [Fastly CDN](https://fastly.com), and its caching helps assure that, once the file has been seen *somewhere* within a region, it's likely the CDN will deliver it ultra-quickly.
+Well, maybe some, depending on the point from which the site is being tested---but keep in mind that Cloudinary-hosted assets are delivered via the aptly named [Fastly CDN](https://fastly.com), and its caching helps assure that, once the file has been seen *somewhere* within a region, it's likely the CDN will deliver it ultra-quickly.

-I am willing to give up a point or two off my performance scores.
+I am willing to give up a few points off my performance scores.
 The relief I feel in *not* having to manage those images, *not* having to do *local builds* of those images, and *not* having to worry about how long my build times will be six months or a year or two years from now---believe me, it's worth it.